 - Ideas

-- Community and network
+- · Community and network

 - Sorting

-- Professionalism in terms of experience
+- · Professionalism in terms of experience

 - Personal experience

 - New experience

 - Communicating experience with coworkers

 According to Sangkala (2007) tacit knowledge is a knowledge possessed by someone and is very difficult to formalize, and difficult to communicate, or share with others.
 The understanding inherent in the individual's knowledge is still subjective.
 The knowledge possessed by these individuals can still be categorized as intuition and conjecture.
-This tactical knowledge is rooted in one's actions and experiences, including his idealism, values, and emotions.
+This tactical knowledge is rough in one's actions and experiences, including his idealism, values, and emotions.
 According to Sangkala (2007) tacit knowledge has two dimensions, namely:

 - The technical dimension, which includes a variety of skills or expertise that is difficult to formalize.
-This element of the technical dimension is often termed as "know-how".
-This dimension is very subjective, and the understanding possessed by someone is very personal, intuitive, conjecture, and inspiration that comes from experience. - Cognitive dimensions, consisting of beliefs, perceptions, idealism, values, emotions, and mental models so that these dimensions are not easily articulated.
-Cognitive dimension refers to someone's impression or description of reality and his vision in the future.
+This element of the technical dimension is often to the technical dimension dimension is often to the technical dimension dime - Cognitive dimensions, consisting of beliefs, perceptions, idealism, values, emotions, and mental models so that these dimensions are not easily articulated.
+Coginitive dimension refers to someone's impression or description of reality and his vision in the future.

-2.2.
-Explicit Knowledge
+27. Explicit Knowledge

 Explicit knowledge is a knowledge that has been documented in books or other forms, therefore the transfer of explicit knowledge is much easier to do (Muralidhar, 2000).
-According to Sangkala (2007) explicit knowledge is a form of knowledge that can be expressed in words, can be summed up and can be shared in the form of data, scientific formulas, product specifications, manuals, and universal principles and is always ready to be transferred to people others formally and systematically.
+According to Sangkala (2007) explicit knowledge is a form of knowledge that can be expressed in words, can be summed up and ca2 be shared in the form of data, scientific formulas, product specifications, manuals, and universal principles and is always ready to be transferred to people others formally and systematically.
 According to Carrillo (2004) explicit knowledge is a formal and systematic that is easily to communicate and share.
 Meanwhile, according to Nawawi (2012) explicit knowledge is all forms of knowledge that have been recorded and documented, so that it is more easily distributed and managed.